divyu135/topTracks/README.md

 # Top Tracks Map - A React App

-This project was build for Software Engineering lab work.
+This is a simple App to display the top songs by artist in different stores(countries) on the world map.
 It uses two api: spotify and mapbox

 ## How to use
 ### Run with development server